web3-storage/docs/docs/reference/client-library.md

 ### Return value

+Returns `undefined` if there are no matches for the given CID.

-The `status()` method returns a `{Status}` object that contains the metadata for your object's storage deal on the Web3.Storage network, with the following properties:
+If found, the `status()` method returns a `{Status}` object that contains the metadata for your object's storage deal on the Web3.Storage network, with the following properties:

 #### `cid`